steveworld/search/search-mr/README.md

        [--collection STRING] [--go-live-threads INTEGER]
        [HDFS_URI [HDFS_URI ...]]

-MapReduce batch job driver that creates a  set of Solr index shards from a set of input files  and  writes  the  indexes  into  HDFS,  in a flexible, scalable and fault-tolerant manner.
+MapReduce batch job driver that  takes  a  morphline  and creates a set of Solr index shards from a set  of  input  files and writes the indexes into HDFS, in a flexible, scalable and  fault-tolerant manner.
 It also supports merging the  output  shards  into  a  set  of  live  customer  facing Solr servers,  typically  a  SolrCloud.
 The   program   proceeds  in  several consecutive MapReduce based phases, as follows:

 1) Randomization phase:  This  (parallel)  phase  randomizes  the  list of input files in  order  to  spread  indexing  load  more  evenly  among the